lockss/lockss-rtd-manual/docs/configuring.rst

       Enter :kbd:`Y` if you would like to check the authenticity of the configuration server using a custom keystore; otherwise enter :kbd:`N`.

    b.
-If you answered :kbd:`Y`, you will be asked an additional configuration question:
+If you answered :kbd:`Y` because you would like to check the authenticity of the configuration server using a custom keystore, you will be asked an additional configuration question:

       :guilabel:`Server certificate keystore`